Anup8777/AutonomousReferee/README.md

   </p>

    **3. Refbox**<br />
-   It is the tool that human referee use to send commands to TURTLES during the match.<br />
+   It is the tool that human referee use to send commands to TURTLEs during the match.<br />
   <p align="center">
     <img
       width="600"